Maintenance on the unit is simplified with the following preventive suggestions:

-Failure to follow all safety instructions below could result in death or serious injury.
-Coil cleaning agents can be either acidic or highly alkaline and can burn severely if contact with skin occurs.
 Handle chemical carefully and avoid contact with skin.
 ALWAYS wear Personal Protective Equipment (PPE) including goggles or face shield, chemical resistant gloves, boots, apron or suit as required.
-For personal safety refer to the cleaning agent manufacturer’s Materials Safety Data Sheet and follow all recomme
+For personal safety refer to the cleaning agent manufacturer’s Materials Safety Data Sheet and follow all recommended safe handling practices.

-It should be noted that the water quality should be checked periodically (See the table below).
+It should be noted that the water quality should be checked periodically.